deleplanquet/code_bp/README.rst

 */Kumamoto/event/acc/inf_100km_copy* before any picking.
 This is to prevent the loss of the picking by running the previous codes again.

-Then each file is opened to pick the waves arrival time.
-The picking is intentionally done on UD component and then applied on every component though further code.
+Then each file is opened to pick the waves arrival time (the three components at same time).
+The picking is intentionally done on UD component and then applied on every component through further code.

 By following these steps, files localised at */Kumamoto/event/acc/inf_100km* do not have any picking information, but files localised at